What started as a small group of sell-side analysts on Wall Street is now a global association of over 4,500 members worldwide.

 In 2005, the Financial Industry Regulatory Authority (FINRA) submitted a rule filing with the U.S. Securities and Exchange Commission to accept the CMT Program levels 1 and 2 exams as an alternative to the Series 86 examination required of financial analysts.

-The Board of Directors is the elected governing body of the Market Technicians Association and is responsible for defining its vision, mission and strategies.
-The Board, in conjunction with the Executive Director and through various committees, oversees the activities of the MTA.
+The Board of Directors is the elected governing body of the CMT Association and is responsible for defining its vision, mission and strategies.
+The Board, in conjunction with the Executive Director and through various committees, oversees the activities of the CMT Association.